 Key questions to answer:

-If you retire before age 65, you need a plan to bridge to Medicare.
+If you retire before age 65, Employees retiring before age 65 may wish to understand the healthcare coverage options available until Medicare eligibility. to bridge to Medicare.
 Options may include continuing on your state's retiree plan, joining a spouse's employer plan, or purchasing coverage through the Affordable Care Act marketplace.

 Update every beneficiary designation across your retirement, life insurance, and savings accounts before you retire.
 Beneficiary forms often control how retirement, life insurance, and savings account assets are paid, even if your will says something different.